Skip to main content

 Five9 Agent AI - Voice Flow Steps

-1. Customer** **calls Five9 Virtual Contact Center
+1. Customer calls Five9 Virtual Contact Center.

-2. Agent accepts the call on Five9 Agent Desktop
+2. Agent accepts the call on Five9 Agent Desktop.

-3. Five9 sends call metadata via HTTP POST /callevents to Audiosocket Server
+3. Five9 sends call metadata via HTTP POST /call events to Audiosocket server.

-4. Five9 opens gRPC StreamingVoice bidirectional stream (audio encoding: LINEAR16, 8000Hz)
+4. Five9 opens gRPC StreamingVoice bidirectional stream (audio encoding: LINEAR16, 8000Hz).

-5. Five9 adapter routes audio to Voice Gateway
+5. Five9 adapter routes audio to Voice Gateway.

-6. Voice Gateway sends audio stream to Kore-managed ASR
+6. Voice Gateway sends audio stream to Kore-managed ASR.

-7. ASR returns real-time transcriptions to Voice Gateway
+7. ASR returns real-time transcriptions to Voice Gateway.

-Capture Agent AI Bot Mapping for Skills or Campaigns
+Agent AI Bot Mapping for Skills or Campaigns

-This setup ensures the correct Agent AI widget is rendered for conversations routed based on the defined skill or campaign.
-You can’t map one skill or campaign to multiple Agent AI bots.
-Refer to the Third-Party Configuration doc for instructions on creating records in Third-Party Configuration for an Agent AI Bot.
+Third-Party Configuration maps Agent AI bots to specific skills or campaigns.
+Use it to set the bot’s language, custom data, and secure custom data.
+Example: To associate Agent AI Bot1 with Skill1, create a record for Agent AI Bot1 and set the Queue Identifier to Skill1.
+Map each skill or campaign to only one Agent AI bot.
+This setup ensures the correct Agent AI widget renders for conversations routed based on the defined skill or campaign.
+Refer to third-party configuration for instructions on creating records for an Agent AI bot.
 Example: You have a skill named Chat_Skill, that handles incoming chat requests, and you want the Agent AI widget to render for conversations routed to this skill.
-You must create the following details of the Third-Party Configuration record in your Agent AI account: create-record create-record-add-values The values should be base64 encoded. third-party-configuration-page Ensure the Third-Party Configuration setting is enabled in Agent AI > Configurations > Widget Settings > Agent AI Settings > Agent AI General Settings. third-party-config-setting-agentai
+You must create the following details of the third-party configuration record in your Agent AI account: create-record create-record-add-values The values must be ‘Base64’ encoded. third-party-configuration-page Ensure you have turned on the Third-Party Configuration setting in Agent AI > Configurations > Widget Settings > Agent AI Settings > Agent AI General Settings. third-party-config-setting-agentai

 Create Connector